A selectional auto-encoder approach for document image binarization: Experiments

 The last model hyper-parameter to study is the kernel size of the convolutional operators.
-As in the previous case, we consider the same number for all layers: square kernels of side $3$, $5$, or $7$.
+As in the previous case, we consider the same number for all layers: square kernels of size $3\times3$, $5\times5$, or $7\times7$.
+The rest of the studied parameters are set according to the best configuration of each model in the previous experiments.
 As illustrated in Fig.~\ref{fig:ksize}, both RED-Net and SWWAE are hardly sensitive to this parameter.
 It can be seen that their curves are almost straight, albeit with a negligible improvement as the value increases in the case of RED-Net.
-The kernel size seems to be somewhat relevant for CAE, as its performance slightly improves with values higher than $3$.
+The kernel size seems to be somewhat relevant for CAE, as its performance slightly improves with values higher than $3\times3$.

-Generally, it can be seen that the $\CAE$ approach itself is quite robust beyond configurations and hyper-parameters, as the results only range from $88$ to $91$ of F-m.
+Generally, it can be seen that the $\CAE$ approach itself is quite robust beyond configurations and hyper-parameters, as the results only range from $88$ to $91$ of Fm.
 In particular, the RED-Net model with $256 \times 256$, $64$ filters, and $7 \times 7$ kernels attains the best performance amongst the evaluated possibilities.
 However, we finally selected a kernel size of $5 \times 5$ given that $7 \times 7$ kernels implies a much larger network with an insignificant improvement.

+A summary of the evaluation carried out can be found in Table \ref{tab:final_configuration_preliminary}, where we present the final configuration of the neural models as well as their obtained result, in this preliminary experiment.
+Although the differences are not very remarkable, we can observe that RED-Net slightly outperforms the other neural models.
 From here on, we shall consider this full configuration as a representative of the $\CAE$ approach for document binarization.

 After selecting this model, we also studied the influence of the threshold used to convert the selectional values (neural activations) into the expected binary output.
-We measured the F-m obtained for different threshold values---within the range of $[0.1,0.9]$.
-It was observed that the variability of the performance with respect to this parameter is negligible (at most, less than 0.1).
-This fact, therefore, reinforces the robustness of the activations predicted by the $\CAE$ because they tend to be close to either $0$ or $1$, and thereby decreasing the importance of the threshold.
+We measured the Fm obtained for different threshold values, within the range of $[0.1,0.9]$, as shown in Fig.~\ref{fig:threshold_evaluation}.

+It is observed that the variability of the performance with respect to this parameter is negligible, hardly varying the results except for the extreme values (0 or 1).
+This fact reinforces the robustness of the activations predicted by the $\CAE$ because they tend to be close to either $0$ or $1$, thereby decreasing the importance of the selected threshold.
+Given the limited influence, we will simply use a value of $0.5$ as a threshold in the subsequent experiments.